pi43r/conversations-with-computers/Chapters/04_Co-Intelligence.md

 # Co-Intelligence

-Ubuntu: I am because you
+> Ubuntu: I am because you are